rust-lang/book/src/ch04-02-references-and-borrowing.md

 let mut x: Box<i32> = Box::new(1);
 let a: i32 = *x;         // *x reads the heap value, so a = 1
 *x += 1;                 // *x on the left-side modifies the heap value,
-                         //   x points to the value 2
+                         //     so x points to the value 2

 let r1: &Box<i32> = &x;  // r1 points to x on the stack
 let b: i32 = **r1;       // two dereferences get us to the heap value